szejkerek/CardsEstateQuest/README.md

 ## Overview

-Computer game based on card [game developed by the URBANMODEL at the Faculty of Architecture, Silesian University of Technology.
-The game, titled "Gra w Osiedle" (Neighborhood Game)](https://www.grawosiedle.polsl.pl/), involves strategic competition between two players to accumulate more points using cards.
+Computer game based on card game developed by the [URBANMODEL](http://urbanmodel.org/pl/grupa-badawcza/) at the Faculty of Architecture, Silesian University of Technology.
+The game, titled ["Gra w Osiedle"](https://www.grawosiedle.polsl.pl/), involves strategic competition between two players to accumulate more points using cards.